dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 thermal speed

-mensions, only two of the dimensions are indepen- 𝑘B𝑇 ML2T−2 thermal energy dent—for example, M and LT−1.
+mensions, only two of the dimensions are indepen- 𝑘B𝑇 ML2T−2 thermal energy dent — for example, M and LT−1.
 Therefore, the 𝑚

 M